raspberrypilearning/time-to-make/en/step_4.md

-## Add button and pressed
+## Add a button

 --- task ---
-add button to breadboard
+Add A button to the breadboard.

+Use a black wire from the button to GND (-18)
+Use a purple wire from the other side of the button to GP16 (-20)

 ![Push button in a breadbaord](images/button-full.png){:width="500px"}
 --- /task ---

 --- task ---
-make the stepper thing into a function
+Add to the code to rotate the motor if the button is pressed.

 --- code ---
 ---